Doctor Nicole Peel

 Biography

-Nicole is actively engaged in the community with professionals, non-government organisations and private providers across NSW Area Health, disability services, children services and aged care providers.
-Nicole holds the following positions:
+Beyond academia, Nicole actively engages with the community, collaborating with professionals, non-government organizations, and private providers across NSW Area Health, disability services, children services, and aged care providers.

 This information has been contributed by Doctor Peel.